stetel/RgbwCtrl/README.md

 ## Acknowledgments

-* Jeremy Garff's rpi_ws281x inspred me to build this cli frontend specifically for the sk6812 leds drived by the spi of the RPI 3
+* Jeremy Garff's rpi_ws281x inspired me to build this cli frontend specifically for the sk6812 leds drived by the spi of the RPI 3
 * The project is a side-product of a much larger internal project